Article I - Name

 Article IX - Amendments

-- These Bylaws may be amended or repealed by a resolution of not less than one-half the regular members in good standing at the Annual Meeting of the Association, provided that notice of any proposed amendments or repeal shall have been sent to all members not less than thirty (30) days prior to the Annual Meeting.
-Where a members is not able to attend the Annual Meeting his vote by proxy shall be permitted.
+- These Bylaws may be amended or repealed by a resolution of not less than one-half the regular members in good standing at the Annual Meeting of the Association, provided that notice of any proposed amendments or repeal shall have been sent to all members not less than sixty (60) days prior to the Annual Meeting.
+Where a members is not able to attend the Annual Meeting his/her vote by proxy shall be permitted.

-- Any member my propose an amendment to the Bylaw or the repeal of a Bylaw and such proposal shall be int he hands of the Secretary-Treasurer at least forty-five (45) days prior to the Annual Meeting of the Association.
+- Any member my propose an amendment to the Bylaw or the repeal of a Bylaw and such proposal shall be int he hands of the Secretary at least ninety (90) days prior to the Annual Meeting of the Association.

 - When deemed necessary, the regular members may, by majority vote, direct that a ballot on the matter of the Constitution or Bylaw amendment be taken through polling the regular members by mail.